-The U.S. Army Corps of Engineers began investigating Mojave Gunnery Range "C" in 1999 and determined it was eligible for the FUDS Program in January 2000.
+The Army Corps of Engineers began investigating Mojave Gunnery Range "C" in 1999 and determined it was eligible for the FUDS Program in January 2000.

-Between 1999 and 2011, the U.S. Army Corps of Engineers investigated the gunnery range to determine what kind of munitions hazards may remain in the MRSs and to estimate the quantity of those munitions.
-MRS 04, MRS 06 and MRS 07 were determined to have munitions and munitions debris from bombs, practice bombs, medium caliber munitions, practice rockets and small arms ammunition.
+Between 1999 and 2011, the Army Corps of Engineers investigated the gunnery range to determine what kind of munitions hazards may remain in the MRSs, and to estimate the quantity of those munitions.
+MRS 04, MRS 06 and MRS 07 were determined to have munitions and explosives of concern and munitions debris from bombs, practice bombs, medium caliber munitions, practice rockets and small arms ammunition.

-The 2018 Decision Document records the chosen remedial alternative as removal of DOD Military Munitions from the surface with Institutional Controls to protect current and future site users.
+The 2018 Decision Document records the chosen remedial alternative as removal of DOD Military Munitions from the Surface with Institutional Controls to Protect Current and Future Site Users.

-The U.S. Army Corps of Engineers is conducting an instrument-aided surface removal of munitions and explosives of concern and muntions debris that are fully or partially visible on the ground.
-All munitions will be safety disposed of.
-Vegetation trimming or removal may be conducted in order to fully implement the remedial action.
-Educational outreach will also be conducted to inform landowners and users of the potential hazards.
+The Army Corps of Engineers completed an instrument-aided surface removal of munitions and explosives of concern and munitions debris that were fully or partially visible on the ground.
+No munitions and explosives of concern were identified.
+Munitions debris were certified as material documented as safe and recycled.
+Minor vegetation trimming was conducted to fully implement the surface removal remedial action.
+Educational outreach is being conducted to inform landowners and users of the potential hazards that may remain below the ground's surface.

-After the remedial actions are implemented, the U.S. Army Corps of Engineers will schedule recurring reviews to evaluate if the institutional controls remain protective of human health and the environment.
+The Army Corps of Engineers will schedule recurring reviews to evaluate if the remedial action activities including Institutional Controls remain protective of human health and the environment.